 Looking for a little Canada adventure travel for your next vacation?
-You don't have to look too far; there are a lot of options for Canada adventure travel.
+You don't have to look too far; there are a lot of options for finding amazing things to do in Canada.
 Winter, spring, summer and fall, Canada has something adventurous in every province.

 If you prefer mountain biking, there are lots of options in Canada's more rugged areas.
 Many ski resorts also offer summer mountain biking trails for your Canada adventure travel.

 Of course instead of riding down a mountain you also have the option of climbing one.
 The Rocky Mountains in BC and Alberta offer numerous opportunities to do so as do other mountainous areas in Canada including Newfoundland, Ontario and Quebec.

 If water sports are the adventure you seek, there are thousands of lakes and rivers in Canada so the possibilities are endless.
 From canoeing and kayaking to whitewater rafting, the water awaits you for this wet Canada adventure travel experience.